Chinese Grand Prix Betting Odds and Event Info

 Lewis Hamilton

-Hamilton holds the record for most wins at the Chinese GP, with six victories (last win in 2019).
+Hamilton holds the record for most wins at the Chinese Grand Prix with six victories, the most recent coming in 2019.

 Fernando Alonso